 The main drag of Islington (the district, not the borough!) is on Upper Street.
 This runs between Highbury & Islington Station and Angel.
 As a rule, the Highbury end is full of independent shops, cafés and restaurants.
 The Angel side is better known for chain shops and restaurants.
-From culinary treats to culture and scenic diversions, here are our top 10 free and cheap things to do in Islington.
+From culinary treats to culture and scenic diversions, here is our round up of the top free and cheap things to do in Islington.

 Eat, drink and browse curios in Camden Passage